silyas12/IT1025IlyasSidra/Lab 5/readme.md

 # Software
 * Explain the roles of application, utility and operating system software.
 Give an example of each.

+  The Utility software performs certain tasks like virus detection, installation, data backup, deltion of unwanted files , etc. Example: Antivirus Software

+  The Operating system software manages the hardware and create the interface between the hardware and the user.
+Example.
+Microsoft windows or the Apple IOS.

+   The Application Software performs specific tasks such as word processing, accounting, data base management, video games or browsing the web.
+Example.
+Pandora or Office Excel.

+    The ERP software is an organization used to manage day to day business activities such as accounting, procurement, project management, risk management, compliance and supply chain operators.
+Example: Amazon.
 * Explain the purpose of ERP software and provide an example.